-Kamida's story starts eight years ago when she ran a café in the border town of Busia, where her husband is from.
+Kamida Wosukira's story starts in 2000, when she ran a café in the Uganda/Kenya border town of Busia, where her husband is from.
 However, business in Busia was a failure...
 Being a foreigner to the town, she was alienated by the community and the competition went to great efforts to stop her from taking their customers.
 Eventually she was forced to close.

 When WMI came in she saw it as her chance to start over again.
 Kamida confronted her fears of the possibility of failing another time and applied for a loan to start a new café.
 Fortunately Kamida's efforts have paid off.
 The new location and her will to succeed has proved well for attracting customers.
 Today she is able to save up to ten thousand shillings a day now, where before she had never saved any money.

-Jackline Nagudi, 32, tells her own story: "Before I joined this women's group I was selling banana and passion fruit juices.
+Jackline Nagudi, 32 when she got her loan, tells her own story: "Before I joined this women's group I was selling banana and passion fruit juices.
 My business was moving at a slow pace.
-Customers were reluctant to buy my drinks because of the myths about juice making methods, which people were afraid were unhygienic.
+Customers were reluctant to buy my drinks because of the myths about juice making methods, which people were afraid were unhygienic....
 This was definitely bad for my business.
 I desperately wanted money to start a better and safer business, but I didn't know where to access it.
 WMI came to my rescue.
 I managed to get a loan, and I invested the money in soda.
 I can now buy about 20 crates of soda to sell at a price that gives me profits.
 In a week I sell about 10 crates, which is really good for my family and me.
 We are happy and feel rich.
 I have also invested some of my money in raising turkeys." read more

 Unfortunately, however, this had not always been the case.
 Originally a teacher, after the loss of her husband Guttu realized that her salary was not enough to provide for all the daily fees and family needs.
 Any extra expense, like a pencil for school, was a luxury that could not be afforded.